origin-space/originui/README.md

 **2. Add the following CSS variables to your stylesheet (you don't need to overwrite them if you already have them):**

-- Automatically update `globals.css` by running the following command:
+- Automatically update by running the following command:

 ```sh
 npx shadcn add https://originui.com/r/style.json
 ```

-- Or manually update the CSS variables to your `app/globals.css` file:
+- Or manually update the CSS variables in your stylesheet:

 ```
 :root {